Copyright © 2016

 Thomas smiled at the teen and settled back.
 He hoped the others would return before he had to meet the General at 10 of the clock.
 The time moved slowly as they waited.
 It was fifteen minutes after the mark of 9 that the first of the returning troops showed up.

 It looked as though they had been pushing hard but were still nearly forty minutes behind Thomas's boys and there were still more of them not yet in sight.
-As the three soldiers crossed the line, Mister Sharpe called out loudly.
+As the three soldiers crossed the line, Mister Grey called out loudly.

 "Three at forty one minutes."